JohanChristianJespersen/KTB1-mRNA/README.md

 # Overview

-Welcome to KTB1-mRNA.
 This repository contains Simulink files and scripts related to the simulation of a continuous biopharmaceutical process.

 # Folders